Polyphase system: Higher phase order

 Once polyphase power is available, it may be converted to any desired number of phases with a suitable arrangement of transformers.
 Thus, the need for more than three phases is unusual, but higher phase numbers than three have been used.

+High-phase-order (HPO) power transmission has been frequently proposed as a way to increase transmission capacity within a limited-width right of way.
+Transmitted power is proportional to the square of the phase-to-ground voltage drop, but transmission lines require conductors spaced adequately distant to prevent both phase-to-ground and phase-to-phase electrical arcs.
+For three-phase power, the phase-to-phase voltage, which is √3≈1.7 times the phase-to-ground voltage, dominates.
+Higher-phase systems at the same phase-to-ground voltage have less voltage difference between adjacent phases, allowing a tighter conductor spacing.
+For six- and higher-phase power systems, the dominant effect becomes the phase-to-ground voltage instead.

+Six-phase operation thus lets an existing double-circuit transmission line carry more power without requiring additional conductor cable.
+However, it requires the capital expense and impedance losses of new phase-converting transformers to interface with the conventional three-phase grid.
+They are particularly economical when the alternative is upgrading an existing extra high voltage (EHV, more than 345 kV phase-to-phase) transmission line to ultra-high voltage (UHV, more than 800 kV) standards.

-Between 1992 and 1995, New York State Electric & Gas operated a 1.5 mile converted from a double-circuit 3-phase 115KV transmission line to a 93KV 6-phase transmission line.
-The primary result was that it is economically favorable to operate an existing double-circuit 115KV 3-phase line as a 6-phase line for distances greater than 23–28 miles.
+Between 1992 and 1995, New York State Electric & Gas operated a 1.5 mile 93kV 6-phase transmission line converted from a double-circuit 3-phase 115kV transmission line.
+The primary result was that it is economically favorable to operate an existing double-circuit 115kV 3-phase line as a 6-phase line for distances greater than 23–28 miles.

+Three-phase power lines rely on transposition to equalize across all phases transmission losses due to slight deviations from ideal geometry.
+This is not possible with higher-phase lines, because a transposition can only swap adjacent phases, and the dihedral group on n elements coincides with the full symmetric group only for n≤3.
+Full application of even that limited transposition scheme is necessary to properly protect against ground faults.

 Multi-phase power generation designs with 5, 7, 9, 12, and 15 phases in conjunction with multi-phase induction generators (MPIGs) driven by wind turbines have been proposed.
 An induction generator produces electrical power when its rotor is turned faster than the synchronous speed.
 A multi-phase induction generator has more poles, and therefore a lower synchronous speed.
 Since the rotation speed of a wind turbine may be too slow for a substantial portion of its operation to generate single-phase or even three-phase AC power, higher phase orders allow the system to capture a larger portion of the rotational energy as electric power.

-High-phase-order (HPO) power transmission has been frequently proposed as a way to increase transmission capacity within a limited-width right of way.
-The required conductor spacing is determined by the phase-to-phase voltages, and six-phase power has the same voltage between adjacent phases as between phase and neutral.
-However voltages between non-adjacent phase conductors increases as the difference increases between phase angles of the conductors.
-Conductors can be arranged so that non-adjacent phases are spaced farther apart than adjacent phases.

-This lets an existing double-circuit transmission line carry more power with minimal change to the existing cable plant.
-This is particularly economical when the alternative is upgrading an existing extra high voltage (EHV, more than 345 kV phase-to-phase) transmission line to ultra-high voltage (UHV, more than 800 kV) standards.

-By contrast, three-phase power has phase-to-phase voltages equal to = 1.732 times the phase-to-neutral voltage.